-Flexible bollards are installed on various Town of Newmarket roadway(s) to create a narrowing effect with the goal of slowing down traffic.
-One centre bollard and two bollards close to each curb are installed to create a visual narrowing of the road for drivers.
+Flexible bollards are installed on various Town of Newmarket roadways to create a narrowing effect to slow down traffic.
+One larger centre bollard and two smaller bollards close to each curb, or one single centre line bollard, are installed to create a visual narrowing of the road for drivers.

 History of Newmarket's Flexible Bollard Program

-The in-road bollard project was expanded in 2018, with bollards being installed in each of the Town's 7 Wards.
+The in-road bollard project was further expanded in 2018, with bollards being installed in each of the Town's 7 Wards.
 Most of these new locations had three sets of bollards that were strategically placed to allow motorists to spot all sets from a distance.
 This approach was effective in reducing traffic speeds on longer sections of roads.